 for you.
 God has big plans for Isaiah.
 He will be the human agent that evangelizes the whole world.

-a light for the Gentiles.
+for the Gentiles.
 God has big plans for the Gentiles.
 He always has their evangelization on his mind.
 He wants them to be in on his eternal salvation.

 that you may bring my salvation.
 This is the Ministry of Evangelism.
 Isaiah will boldly proclaim the message of the One God.
 It will restore the Jewish people to faith.
 And it will bring Gentiles to faith.